 Choosing outfits can be fun and overwhelming at the same time.
 Here are my suggestions: bring 2 to 3 outfits and bring a variety of styles, like casual, dressy, and even fancy.
 It can be fun to incorporate clothes that are meaningful, like your college sweatshirts or the dress you wore when he proposed.
 Wear clothes you feel awesome and comfortable in, because if you feel confident and comfortable, you look confident and comfortable. 😉

 Pick colors that look good on you and probably avoid neon colors because they don’t tend to translate well on camera.
 One more quick tip!
 Please don’t wear something you assume I can photoshop out, like straps, stains, or logos you don’t like.
-Although most often I can, I would really prefer not to. 😉
+Although most often I can, I would really prefer not to spend time on that. 😉

 Here’s my Pinterest board for engagement photo outfits in case you need a little inspiration!

 What to Expect The Day of Your Photoshoot

 Okay, you’ve chosen a great location, cool props, and awesome outfits for your engagement session.
 Now it’s time for the day-of details!